 - Keep the long perspective on people and relationships; create psychological safety.
 By taking an investment view instead of a cost view of people, customers and suppliers, become clearer.
 Psychological safety is a prerequisite for high performance.

 - Be transparent and never use fear as a leadership instrument, as fear leads to distortion of data or systems.
 There is no place for hidden agendas and manipulation.
 Fear will invoke people’s survival instinct the strongest of all, and they will do anything to protect themselves

 The principles serve as beacons that light the way for decisions and other courses of action.
 The radar chart below, shows the principles, resting on the values.
 Potential decisions are shown as a red dotted line; for each principle it is estimated how strongly this particular decision supports the principle.
 In this way several options can be visually compared for consistency with the principles.
 It goes without saying that a decision should not be implemented that contradicts the principles; people will lose trust immediately.

-Agile Lean Leadership basic Patterns
+The Framework of Agile Lean Leadership

 The Team or the Circle

 In Agile Lean Leadership we use teams as the operating unit where possible.
 Teams are self-organizing, cross-functional and able to deliver the products and services on their Main Backlog.
 They are designed with high internal coherence and low external coupling, so they can operate largely on their own, like a small business.

 The Team concept is taken from the Classic Scrum Team, which we have generalized and called a “Circle”.